arihamlin/Rock-Paper-Scissors-Cheat/README.md

 ##### Initialize example ledger
 ```
-$ cp ledger-example.db ledger.db
+$ cp example_ledgers/*.db ./
 ```

 ##### Running components
-In a minimal setup, we need to run one relay, one voter and two clients.
+In a minimal setup, we need to run one relay, three voters and two clients.

 ```
 # start a distributed network relay